 UFV's Newman named to inaugural cohort of College of New Scholars

-UFV's Dr. Lenore Newman has been chosen to be part of the inaugural cohort of the Royal Society of Canada’s College of New Scholars.
+UFV's Dr. Lenore Newman (Department of Geography and the Environment) has been chosen to be part of the inaugural cohort of the Royal Society of Canada’s College of New Scholars.
 A total of 91 members have been selected as part of this first cohort.
 They will be inducted at a ceremony on Nov 21 in Quebec City.
 Read more

-Dr. Irwin M. Cohen, Dr. Darryl Plecas, Dr. Amanda V. McCormick, and Adrienne M.F.
-Peters
+Dr. Irwin Cohen, Dr. Darryl Plecas, Dr. Amanda McCormick, and Adrienne Peters

 In the early 2000s, police agencies in British Columbia were forced to reimagine their approach to emerging crime problems.
 The traditional ways of responding and reacting were not as effective against the increase in gang activity, auto theft, drug production, and other crimes taking place throughout the province.

-In their new book, Eliminating Crime: The Seven Essential Principles of Police-based Crime Reduction, authors Dr. Irwin M. Cohen, Dr. Darryl Plecas, Dr. Amanda V. McCormick, and Adrienne M.F.
-Peters explore the paths taken and the lessons learned as British Columbia police agencies researched and introduced effective and efficient new policing strategies based on seven essential principles.
+In their book, Eliminating Crime: The Seven Essential Principles of Police-based Crime Reduction, authors (and UFV's School of Criminology and Criminal Justuce faculty) Dr. Irwin Cohen, Dr. Darryl Plecas, Dr. Amanda McCormick, and Adrienne Peters explore the paths taken and the lessons learned as British Columbia police agencies researched and introduced effective and efficient new policing strategies based on seven essential principles.
 Read more